Squeezing properties of degenerate high-order hyper-Raman lines emitted by a two-level system: Model

-It needs to be noted that the dipole-approximation is not neccesserily acceptable, however if the eigenfunctions are known, calculation of the neglected term is straightforward.
-Then the far-field vector potential is approximately written as:

-For the evolution of the localised source, we will consider the Hamiltonian to be independent of spatial coordinates, and neglect the effects due to the propagation of the field, due to the very short interaction time.
+In our model, we will assume that the external driving can be treated classically and that the dipole approximation is correct.
+We will consider the Hamiltonian to be independent of spatial coordinates, and neglect the effects due to the propagation of the field \cite{GC16,photonics8070263,G20}.
 Let us consider the following terms:

-which corresponds to the two-level atom, the quantized electromagnetic modes, and the quantized dipole-interaction corresponds in this order.
-Since the strong extrenal exciting pulse can be described classically, we use:
+which corresponds to the two-level atom, the quantized electromagnetic modes, and the quantized dipole interaction, respectively.
+Since the strong external exciting pulse can be described classically, we use: